Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Discussion

 Our results motivate further exploration of exotic quantum phases in \ch{Na_3Co_2SbO_6}, as well as in extended Kitaev and related theoretical models.
 Magnetic field-induced phases in candidate Kitaev materials have been under intense research in recent years \cite{BalzPRB2021,ZhongSA2020,YaoPRB2020,LinNC2021,ZhengPRL2017,WolterPRB2017,LeahyPRL2017,BaekPRL2017,YuPRL2018,WellmPRB2018,KasaharaNature2018,BanerjeeNPJ2018,SahasrabudhePRB2020,YokoiScience2021}, and the magnetization's step-like transitions into and out of the intermediate states in Fig.~\ref{fig2} resemble some of the reports \cite{BalzPRB2021,ZhongSA2020,YaoPRB2020}, even though the wave-vector switching behavior might not be the same \cite{BalzPRB2021,ZhongSA2020}.
 These results suggest that the candidate materials commonly possess multiple magnetic instabilities -- a hallmark of frustration.
 Our findings are consistent with the view that \ch{Na_3Co_2SbO_6} is close to a trisecting point of FM, AFM, and QSL phases \cite{LiuPRL2020}, yet the pronounced in-plane anisotropy clearly adds complexity and novelty to the previous understanding.
 Specifically, given the anisotropy, uniaxial strains both perpendicular \cite{LiuPRL2020} and parallel to the honeycomb layers might help promote QSL physics.
-Meanwhile, the peculiar $\mathrm{\Gamma}$-M line of wave vectors indicating quasi-degeneracy of the interactions and competing instabilities is not commonly seen in model systems \cite{LaurellNPJQM2020}.
-A relevant case is discussed in Ref.~\onlinecite{JanssenPRB2017}, for models with a leading off-diagonal (non-Kitaev, yet still bond-dependent anisotropic) term.
-Another major feature of such models is their demonstrated ability to produce large magnetic-response anisotropy without a highly anisotropic $g$ tensor \cite{JanssenPRB2017}.
-We thus expect our results to motivate further theoretical research of frustrated magnetism in the off-diagonal models \cite{SamarakoonPRB2018,SahaPRL2019,LuoNPJ2021}.